koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 _In which the authors introduce entropy and the supervised learning techniques of yore (that is, less than a decade ago)._

-> \[Here\], we have the simplest method of all, known informally as "connect-the-dots", and superciliously as "piecewise-linear nonparametric regression".
+> \[Here\], we have the simplest method of all, known informally as "connect-the-dots", and superciliously as "piecewise-linear non-parametric regression".

 ### Bayes-Structure